linz/topo-processor/README.md

 ### `delete` (Geostore)

-Delete a dataset into the `Geostore`.
+Delete a dataset from the `Geostore`.
 Only if the dataset does not contain any version.
 To delete a dataset which contains a version, contact the **Geostore** support.

 | Argument                  |                       Description                       |
 | ------------------------- | :-----------------------------------------------------: |